joancomadran/joancomadran/README.md

 ## What I do

-- Build and ship web products from scratch, frontend to backend, for startups and large companies alike.
+- Build and ship web products from scratch, frontend to backend, for startups and large companies alike
-- Custom WordPress engineering (not just themes — real plugins, real systems)
+- Custom WordPress engineering (themes and custom plugins)
 - Google Ads & Meta Ads with proper tracking.
-No vanity metrics.
-- Developing **[Adorea.ai](https://adorea.ai)** solo — an AI marketing SaaS inside ADAUGE
+- Developing **[Adorea.ai](https://adorea.ai)**, an AI marketing SaaS inside ADAUGE
-- I make AI-generated films.
+- I also make AI-generated films.
 They've been screened in actual cinemas.

+If it needs to get done, it gets done.

 ---